MoarVM/MoarVM/README.markdown

 When pointing the `Configure.pl` script in rakudo's repository at a `--prefix` that has an `nqp-m` installed in it, it will automatically detect and configure the MoarVM backend.
-Alternatively, `--backend=moar,parrot` can be used to force it to build the MoarVM and Parrot backends, for example.
+Alternatively, `--backend=moar,jvm` can be used to force it to build the MoarVM and JVM backends, for example.
 Just like in the NQP `Configure.pl` script, you have the option to supply a `--gen-moar` flag that will do all the work for you, including creating an `nqp-m`.